auchenberg/dependo/readme.md

 - Hovering a node will highlight it's direct dependencies.
 - It's possible to drag a node to a specific position, to re-layout the graph.

-Example
+Report example
 -------

-The best way to show something is by example, so here I generated a dependencygraph of the offical [RequireJS multipage-example](https://github.com/requirejs/example-multipage)
+The best way to show something is by example, so here I generated a graph of the official RequireJS [multipage](https://github.com/requirejs/example-multipage) example:

 ![Example](https://raw.github.com/auchenberg/dependo/gh-pages/example/dependo.jpg)